RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ## 5. Homomorphism and Isomorphism

-Homomorphism is a tool to compare two groups, to identify whether two groups are similar, identical or completely dissimilar.
+***Homomorphism*** is a mathematical tool to compare two groups. it is used to identify whether two groups are similar, identical or completely dissimilar.
 Let us consider two groups:

 G(Z, +): Infinite group of all integers
 H(Z/2Z, +): Finite group of integers mod 2-{0, 1}